 Where should I begin to study the Bible?

-These are the books that capture the time of Jesus on earth.
-They are beautiful, insightful and historical and honestly each time I read them Jesus just captivates me.
-You will read familiar stories and hear them again and again from four different perspectives.
+These are the books that capture the time of Jesus Christ on earth.
+They are beautiful, insightful and historical.
+Each time I read them Jesus just captivates me.
+You will read familiar stories and Jesus life narrative from four different perspectives.

-Use your journal to write down things you notice about Jesus.
+Then use your journal to write down things you notice about Jesus.
 How is he different than you expected?
 How is he like what you’ve heard about him?
-Write down questions you have and take them to a trusted pastor or Christian friend (maybe the person who told you to try reading the Bible?).
+Write down questions you have and take them to a trusted pastor or Christian friend.

 You may be surprised to learn that not all Bibles and Bible verses sound exactly the same.
-This is because the Bible wasn’t written in English, but in Hebrew, Greek and Aramaic.
+This is because the Bible wasn’t written in English, but in different languages — Hebrew, Greek and Aramaic.